-If you're setting up ROCK, and your Roon Core had previously been running on Mac, Windows, or Linux, you'll need to migrate your Roon database.
+If you're setting up ROCK, and your Roon Server had previously been running on Mac, Windows, or Linux, you'll need to migrate your Roon database.
 Your database includes your playlists, edits, play history, tags, settings, and more.
-This guide will walk ...
+This guide will ...

 ROCK Install Guide

-Roon Optimized Core Kit (ROCK) comes with a “factory reset” disk image, that is meant to be flashed onto a USB flash drive.
-When the device is booted from this USB flash drive, it will partition, format, and initialize your SSD.
-1. Prepare your NUC's ...
+Roon Optimized Core Kit (ROCK) comes with a “factory reset” disk image, which is meant to be flashed onto a USB flash drive.
+When the device is booted from this USB flash drive it will partition, format, and initialize your SSD.
+1. Prepare your NUC ...

 Roon Optimized Core Kit

 Let's first explain what Roon OS is, and then we can talk about Roon Optimized Core Kit.
-Roon OS is a custom Linux based operating system, tailored for running Roon Server and providing a best-in-class, appliance-type user experience to host the Roon ...
+Roon OS is a custom Linux based operating system, tailored for running Roon Server and providing a best-in-class, appliance-type user experience.
+Roon OS boots ...